ephico2real2/cheatsheet/vuejs-docker.md

 This story aims to empower the development team by providing a robust, easy-to-use local testing environment that mimics production as closely as possible, thus enhancing productivity and reducing the time to identify and fix issues.

+Certainly, here's a template for a Jira story focused on integrating the Vue.js application into an existing Jenkins CI/CD pipeline, utilizing a Helm chart for deployment:

+---

+**Title:** Integrate Vue.js Application into Jenkins CI/CD Pipeline Using Helm

+**Epic Link:** CI/CD Pipeline Enhancement

+**Type:** Story

+**Assignee:** [DevOps Engineer's Name]

+**Reporter:** [Your Name or the Project Manager's Name]

+**Priority:** High

+**Labels:** CI/CD, Jenkins, Helm, Vue.js

+**Sprint:** [Appropriate Sprint Number]

+### Description

+We aim to streamline the deployment process for our Vue.js application by integrating it into our existing Jenkins CI/CD pipeline.
+This will involve adjusting our current Helm chart to accommodate the deployment needs of the Vue.js application, ensuring a smooth, automated deployment process to our Kubernetes cluster.

+### Acceptance Criteria

+1. **Helm Chart Adaptation:** Modify our existing Helm chart to support the Vue.js application, ensuring it can be dynamically configured for different environments (development, staging, production) through Helm values.

+2. **Jenkins Pipeline Configuration:** Update our Jenkins pipeline to include steps for building the Vue.js Docker image, pushing it to our container registry, and deploying it using the adapted Helm chart.
+This should include any necessary stages for linting, testing, and conditional deployments based on branch or tag.

+3. **Documentation Update:** Revise the CI/CD pipeline documentation to include the addition of the Vue.js application, detailing any new steps, configurations, or prerequisites required for successful builds and deployments.

+4. **Testing and Validation:** Perform end-to-end testing of the CI/CD pipeline to ensure that changes to the Vue.js application can be automatically built, tested, and deployed to the appropriate environment without manual intervention.

+5. **Rollback Strategy:** Implement a clear rollback strategy within the pipeline for the Vue.js application deployments, allowing for quick recovery in case of deployment failures or issues.

+### Notes

+- Ensure the pipeline supports notification mechanisms for build and deployment statuses.
+- Consider security best practices throughout the pipeline, especially when handling secrets and access permissions.

+### Dependencies

+- Access to the Jenkins server and necessary permissions to update the pipeline.
+- Access to the source code repository of the Vue.js application.
+- Existing Helm chart that can be adapted for the Vue.js application deployment.

+### Out of Scope

+- Major modifications to the underlying infrastructure or Kubernetes cluster.
+- Overhauling the entire CI/CD pipeline for services unrelated to the Vue.js application.

+This story seeks to enhance our deployment capabilities and efficiency by bringing the Vue.js application into our automated CI/CD workflow, ensuring consistency, reliability, and speed in our deployment processes.